Serious Sam: Siberian Mayhem: Plot

 On the way, the heroes enjoy Ledov's songs and reminisce about the recently killed Father Mikhail.
 Soon, the train arrives at the Ustinov station.
 Ledov says that the squad has to go through the town and reach the hydroelectric dam, from there, raft in boats to the mouth of Tunguska river.
 Sam with the squad fights his way through the town and stumble upon the remains of another partisan group, in which Ledov recognizes a squad of certain Pavlov guy.
 Someone or something dealt with these people with unprecedented cruelty.
 Sam suspects something is wrong, and they are subsequently ambushed by Octanian raiders that bomb the town, undermining a nearby building.
-General Brand himself, in his monstrous form, suddenly appears and grabs Ivan and tries to convince Sam to join Mental's forces in exchange for the partisans' lives.
+General Brand himself, in his monstrous form, suddenly appears, grabs Ivan and tries to convince Sam to join Mental's forces.
 Ivan harshly dissuades Sam and pays for it with his own life as Sam and the rest of guerrillas open fire on the traitor, but he manages to escape.

 Partisans in rage decide to kill Brand by all means and avenge the death of their comrade.
 Sam tries to dissuade Ledov and his people but are cut off from Sam by a collapsed building, forcing them to split up and intercept Brand on the dam.
 Alone, Sam decides to get to the dam by a detour.
 On the way there, he tries once again to contact his friend on the radio, but communications are blocked.
-Sam finally reaches the dam, but Mentals' forces have overwhelmed Ledov's people, Vlad and Natasha are dead leaving Igor to hold a valiant defence.
+Sam finally reaches the dam, but Mentals' forces have overwhelmed Ledov's people.
 Seeing Sam, Igor tells Sam that it's a trap, but Brand appears, ambushes and throws Sam off the dam.
 Meanwhile, the enemies knocked down Ledov and surround him.
-Exhausted and wounded, Igor grabs the C4 detonator and sacrifices himself to halt the alien's advance.
+Exhausted and wounded, Igor sacrifices himself to halt the alien's advance.

-Sam angrily starts a fight with Brand, who stabs himself with the Grail, absorbing the power of the artifact which evolves him into an even more frightening creature.
-Despite this, Brand is defeated by Sam who kills him without any regret or hesitation.
+Sam fights Brand, who stabs himself with the Grail, absorbing its power which transforms him into an even more frightening creature.
+Despite this, Brand is defeated by Sam.
 Shortly afterward, a time portal suddenly appears, from where emerges Sam from the future.
 The future Sam tells Sam that killing General Brand in this timeline will result in a darker fate for the Earth.
 One-Eye Olga also walks out of the portal and reports that she has killed Napoleon, but this did not affect the future in any way.
 Future Sam says that he just wanted "someone to shoot that little twerp", and presents Sam and Olga with a new mission, to go to 1352 BC, where Pharaoh Akhenaton has just discovered a buried Sirian ship.
 The three of them go through the closing portal, and game credits roll.